 • Common Interview Questions

-While interview questions may differ across industries, there may be some common questions to keep an eye out for.
+While interview questions may differ across industries, there may be some common questions to prepare for.

 For a list of general interview questions and how to answer them, click here.